cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## CBOR Certificate Public Key Algorithms Registry {#pkalg}

 IANA has created a new registry titled "CBOR Certificate Public Key Algorithms" under the new heading "CBOR Certificate".
-The registration procedure is "Expert Review".
+For values in the inteval [-24, 23] the registration procedure is "IETF Review".
+For all other values the registration procedure is "Expert Review".
 The columns of the registry are Value, X.509 Algorithm, and Reference, where Value is an integer and the other columns are text strings.
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+---------------------------------------+